Breaking Ground

 As we entered 2025, we did so with a vision that had been stirring in our hearts: Generous Community.
 This year, we decided we would journey together through what it means to imagine, receive, practice, and ultimately live in generosity.
 What might it look like if our church was known for its generosity—not just in finances but in time, hospitality, service, and love?

-In receiving, we open space for others to practice love—and we honor the Spirit at work in them.
-As we move into the second quarter of our focus on Generous Community, we lean into the work of receiving well.
+As we live into the third quarter of our focus on Generous Community, we lean into the work of practicing generosity.
 And we invite you to join us!

 In His Love,